MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Germany/how-to-post-a-negative-entry.md

 ---
-    title: How to Post a Negative Entry | Microsoft Docs
+    title: How to Post a Negative Entry
     description: You can use the **Correction** field to post a negative debit instead of a credit, or to post a negative credit instead of a debit on an account.
 To meet legal requirements, this field is visible by default in all journals.
 The **Debit Amount** and **Credit Amount** fields include both the original entry, and the corrected entry.
 These fields have no effect on the account balance.
     services: project-madeira
     documentationcenter: ''
     author: SorenGP

-    ms.service: dynamics365-financials
+    ms.prod: "dynamics-nav-2017"
     ms.topic: article
     ms.devlang: na
     ms.tgt_pltfrm: na